Grumbach Feud: History

 But in 1563 the Ritter raised an army and attacked Würzburg, which he seized and plundered.
 He was consequently placed under the Imperial ban but John Frederick II refused to obey the order of Emperor Maximilian II to turn him over to the Imperial authorities.
 Maximilian then postponed the case to the next Reichstag, to be held in 1566 in Augsburg, giving Grumbach the time to plot the assassination of his patron’s cousin and rival, Augustus, Elector of Saxony, from the Albertine side.
 Proclamations were issued to call for assistance and alliances inside and outside the Holy Roman Empire were made.
 But, in March 1566, at the Augsburg Diet, the Lutheran estates of the former Schmalkaldic League and even John Frederick’s own brother, John William, sided with Maximilian.
-On 13 May 1566, the Reichsexekution was imposed, with the signature of the Emperor, upon John Frederick and Elector Augustus of Saxony was entrusted to carry it out.
+On 13 May 1566, the Reichsexekution was imposed, with the signature of the Emperor, upon John Frederick.
+Elector Augustus of Saxony was entrusted to carry it out.
 This he did, by laying siege to the city of Gotha and the Grimmenstein Castle.
 He did not get any help from his allies.
 But he still managed to incite a mutiny among the defenders and both the city and the castle fell.

 Ultimately John Frederick II had to surrender and enter Imperial captivity in Austria, where he died 29 years later.
 Grumbach was executed with dismemberment on 18 April 1567 in the marketplace of Gotha.
 Thereafter, Elector Augustus had his mint in Dresden to make a commemorative taler (Gedenktaler) with the Gotha imprint, with an ostentatiously large obverse and the Latin inscription:

 „Endlich siegt die gute Sache“ und der Inschrift auf der Rückseite: „Als im Jahre 1567 die Stadt Gotha eingenommen, die Strafe an den geächteten belagerten Reichsfeinden vollzogen und die übrigen in die Flucht geschlagen worden, ließ August, Herzog zu Sachsen und Kurfürst, (diese Münze) machen.“[“Finally the good things triumph” and the inscription on the back side: “When the city of Gotha is taken in 1567, carried out in punishment to the besieged Imperial enemies, and the rest were put to flight, Augustus, Duke of Saxony and Elector, allows (this coin to be) made.”]